Twoure/KissNetwork.bundle/README.md

   - Might look into grouping seasons of the same show for the directory list
   - Try to display cover art for video items.
 Not a thumb of the video, kiss sites don't include that data.
   - Implement some kind of Password protection for choosing which sites to display
-  - May separate out TV and Movies for video sections
-  - May move Sorting Preferences out and make it into directories instead, or maybe make it an option

 - Bookmarks
   - Add option to add all seasons at once for a show